WhyAre/tp/docs/UserGuide.md

    e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   - `list`: Lists all contacts.
+   - `list`: Lists all students.

    - `add n/John Doe i/A0123456Z p/98765432 e/johnd@example.com h/@john_doe`:
-     Adds a contact named `John Doe` to the Address Book.
+     Adds a student named `John Doe` to the Address Book.

-   - `delete 1`: Deletes the 1st contact shown in the current list.
+   - `delete 1`: Deletes the 1st student shown in the current list.

-   - `clear`: Deletes all contacts.
+   - `clear`: Deletes all students.

    - `exit`: Exits the app.